DataFrames - Part 1

 Plots using Matplotlib

-The above is an easy way to create boxplots directly on the dataframe.
+The above is an easy way to create boxplots directly on the DataFrame.
 It is based on the library Matplotlib and specifically uses the pyplot library.
-For simplicity, the code is put in a convenient Pandas function.
+For simplicity, this code is put into a convenient Pandas function.

-However, we are going to use Matplotlib extensively later on in the course, and we therefore now introduce the direct, generic way of using it.
+However, we are going to use Matplotlib extensively later on in the course, and we will therefore start by introducing a more direct and generic way of using it.

 PYTHON